 What is CAT?

-The Climate Action Tracker (CAT) is an independent scientific analysis produced by three research organisations tracking climate action since 2009.
-We track progress towards the globally agreed aim of holding warming well below 2°C, and pursuing efforts to limit warming to 1.5°C." A collaboration of two organisations, Climate Analytics and NewClimate Institute, the CAT has been providing this independent analysis to policymakers since 2009.
+The Climate Action Tracker is an independent scientific project that tracks government climate action and measures it against the globally agreed Paris Agreement aim of "holding warming well below 2°C, and pursuing efforts to limit warming to 1.5°C." A collaboration of two organisations, Climate Analytics and NewClimate Institute, the CAT has been providing this independent analysis to policymakers since 2009.

-CAT covers all the biggest emitters and a representative sample of smaller emitters covering about 80% of global emissions and approximately 70% of global population.
+CAT covers all the biggest emitters and a representative sample of smaller emitters covering about 85% of global emissions and approximately 70% of global population.
 The national actions we track are:

-- Impact of pledges, targets and (I)NDCs on national emissions over the time period to 2030, and where possible beyond.
+- Impact of pledges, targets and NDCs on national emissions over the time period to 2030, and where possible beyond.

 CAT calculates global warming consequence and emissions gaps

-The Climate Action Tracker assesses the total global effort of (I)NDCs, pledges and current policies on:
+The Climate Action Tracker assesses the total global effort of NDCs, pledges and current policies on:

-- Emissions Gap: The gap in 2020, 2025 and 2030 between the emissions levels needed to limit warming below a 2°C increase above pre-industrial levels (and to bring warming below 1.5°C by 2100) and the emissions that are projected to result from (I)NDCs, pledges and current policies.
+- Emissions Gap: The gap in 2030 between the emissions levels needed to limit warming below a 2°C increase above pre-industrial levels (and to bring warming below 1.5°C by 2100) and the emissions that are projected to result from NDCs, pledges and current policies.

 Past consortium members have included the Potsdam Institute for Climate Impact Research (2009–2016) and Ecofys, a Navigant company (2009–2019).